 develops the type of mathematical thinking that is fundamental to computer science

-AMS 301 IS ALSO OFFERED DURING SUMMER SCHOOL.
-CHECK THE SUMMER SCHOOL BULLETIN FOR TIMES.
+AMS 301 IS ALSO OFFERED DURING SUMMER SESSION.

 1. Basic concepts of graphs, graph models and isomorphism - 4 class hours.

 2. Euler and Hamilton circuits and their applications - 3 class hours.

 3. Graph coloring and its applications - 3 class hours.

 4. Trees, their use in searching - 5 class hours.

 5. Problems with permutations and combinations - 8 class hours.